 With accumulating data that there is value to including patients in all aspects of research, and recognizing the diversity in perspectives across the globe, ISN has committed to enabling and improving patient involvement.

 International Society of Nephrology – Advancing Clinical Trials (ISN-ACT) aims to develop frameworks and tools which promote high quality, patient orientated clinical trials in Nephrology across the globe.
 In this facilitative role, collation of ‘best practices’, in various aspects of clinical trials, derived from all regions is important.
 The remit of the “Patient Engagement ” working group is to encourage more meaningful involvement of patients from study design to implementation; starting with an increase in awareness of current activities in different regions.
 It is clear from the survey that there are significant differences in patient involvement in clinical trials, within and across regions.
 Some regions have been able to encourage patients to actively participate in trials, others are still finding ways to do so.
 There are several challenges in patient involvement which may be related to poor research infrastructure, lack of awareness among researchers, lack of understanding of patient priorities and the disease burden of patients.
 Differences in healthcare delivery and cultural differences also play a role.
+There is increasing interest from regulators, funders (public and industry), research organizations and trialists to include patients in trial design.
+Thus the ISN effort to promote and facilitate patient engagement fits well with this new direction.
 Thus, future work will involve promoting awareness, and developing tools and platforms for interaction, which can be accessed worldwide.

 References